 What Does This Mean If We Already Achieved NIST 800-171 Compliance?

 The goals behind the NIST 800-171 mandate have not changed — to protect CUI within government supply chains.
-Only the method for how to achieve that compliance has changed, depending on the level of CMMC for which you need to meet.
+Only the method for providing evidence of compliance has changed, depending on the level of CMMC for which you need to meet.

 If you had previously achieved NIST 800-171 compliance, either through a security assessment by a third party or through your own self-attestation, that work was not in vain.
 The documents created in the past to achieve compliance will still be of value.